I recently bought the Anycubic “4Max Pro 2.0” and I’m using PrusaSlicer as a slicing software at the moment.

 - Factory: Settings derived from the provided Cura-Profiles

 The profiles differ mainly in extrusion widths and speeds, but the layer heights are not “mandatory”, you can of course print lower layer heights on the quality profile.
-The results of the precision profile are still very poor, this is work in progress

 The profile has a few minor features:

 - To start, some filament is extruded next to the print bed and then a short start line is drawn, this line also exists in other Prusa profiles.
-This ensures to some extent that material really comes out of the nozzle at the start of printing.
+This ensures to some extent that material will comes out of the nozzle at the start of printing.

 - After printing, the print bed will be completely lowered to make it more easy to remove the print.